-Adaptations Describe the Adaptations, differentiated curriculu to individualize to meet the needs of candidates of classroom: IEP Have you had the opportunity to work with the putchild's IEP?
-If yes, please explain your role. ublic school or classroom team to support a y certify that I have completed my field work in a I ergarten or Grade 1 2 3.
-NAEYC accredited or public school preschool Signatu ıre: Candidate's Name: Candida ate ID Date:
+Adaptations Describe the Adaptations, differentiated curriculum or teaching strategies that the child had to individualize to meet the needs of candidates or range of abilities represented in the classroom: IEP Have you had the opportunity to work with the public school or classroom team to support a child's IEP?
+If yes, please explain your role. by certify that I have completed my field work in a NAEYC accredited or public school preschool or garten or Grade 1 2 3.

+Signature: \\\\ Candidate's Name: \\\\